 - Travel and Self-isolation

-Memorial University’s Grenfell and St. Johns Campus’ are continuing a primarily remote learning environment for the Winter 2021 semester and will not resume full in-person teaching before May 2021 with some exceptions as listed on the school’s update page.
+Memorial University’s Grenfell and St. Johns Campus’ are continuing a primarily remote learning environment for the Spring 2021 semester, but plans to resume in-person classes in the Fall of 2021.

 - COVID-19 Information Hub